Visit the Museum’s Indoor Galleries

 South Street Seaport Museum’s galleries—the artifacts, exhibits, and even the walls themselves—tell the story of the growth of New York from Lenape settlement to Dutch colonial outpost to thriving metropolis.
 Students visiting the museum galleries in our 200-year-old building go back in time to learn about the past, the present, and the future.

-Museum Gallery Programs are currently paused because of COVID restrictions.
 Please contact us below to be the first to receive updates on our schedule.
+Be sure to review our latest COVID-19 updates before your visit.

 90 minutes | Grades 9–adult